 Tenant’s Furniture Left Behind After Move Out – Whose is it?

 Tenants are prone to leaving things behind during a move out.
-More often than not, it’ll be little more than trash and used cleaning supplies, but what is to be done when there’s furniture left behind?
+More often than not, it’ll be little more than trash and used cleaning supplies, but what should you do when there’s furniture left behind?
 If you have new tenants moving in, clearing out the property quickly and entirely is one of your top priorities.
 How you should handle these items – from furniture to a pile of clothes – all depends on the nature of the items abandoned, the laws of your state, and the circumstances under which the tenant moved out.

 For the most part, when your tenants leave behind items after moving out, it generally means they don’t want it anymore and have tacitly given you ownership of it.
 However, you should only assume this if you’ve been clear and explicit about the stipulations for moving out described in the original lease and expressed your expectations for them to follow it accordingly.
 You don’t want to dispose of some piece of abandoned property only to receive a phone call from an angry (former) tenant who wants it back.
 To ensure you’re legally protected, proceed with caution and awareness of the law.